 Knowing how to write SEO content includes knowing how to add visual aspects to each piece of writing.
 A stunning visual is a great way to capture readers’ interest and set the stage for what’s to come.
 It also breaks up big blocks of text, which can appear daunting to some.

-Finally, and most importantly, images add to your on-page SEO and are shareable across image sharing sites, such as Pinterest.
+Most importantly, images add to your on-page SEO and are shareable across image-sharing sites, such as Pinterest.
 You can add SEO keywords in image alt-text, improving your ability to be found by search engines.

 The headline encourages people to click on your article.
 The introduction, however, convinces them to stay and keep reading.
 When writing your SEO content, write a few compelling paragraphs that encourage readers to learn more.